 - Brainwashed: When the Psychic Beacon is placed in Washington, D.C.
 He escaped this fate in the Soviet campaign by fleeing in time, but Yuri's Psychic Corps eventually tracks him down and under your command turns him into a mindless slave.

-- Demoted to Extra: In Yuri's Revenge he has only two appearances.
+- Demoted to Extra: While prominently featured in the vanilla Allied campaign, in Yuri's Revenge he has only two appearances.

 - Government in Exile: He and most of his staff retreat up to Canada after Washington is taken.

 - Hot Line: Used to persuade Soviet Premier Alexander Romanov to call off the attack in Red Alert 2.